NeuroTechX/ntx_slack_archive/devices.md

  >sydneyneurotechx benjamindeleener 7t doesn't improve everything yet.
 Diffusion is one of those things that works well.
 T1s not so much:) I wonder which package they used for tracking.

+7/7/2017 8:42 AM

+ **jmhorschig** :

+ >timfiori I know no one with that device and haven't read anything here thus far.
+If you buy it, please share your experience.
+But, to ease your mind, it is actually the only device on the market that cheap - the only other cheap option is to make it yourself (<http://opennirs.org/>).
+I am also not aware of any development from any other company to make a consumer fnirs product in near future (we definitely don't).